MAPatxot/sql-challenge/README.md

 [PART 1] - Solution - QuickDBD

+> Includes QuickDBD image (.png) and .sql file

 [PART 2] - Solution - Data Analysis

 > PostgreSQL Code provided in two forms, .sql and .docx

-> Saved and Uploaded the CSV of the Tables that were manipulated
+> Saved and Uploaded a screenshot of the CSV of the Tables that were manipulated

 [PART 3] - Solution - Bonus